Charles Norris Cochrane: Career

 During the First World War, Cochrane was active in the Canadian Officers Training Corps and in 1918 went overseas with the 1st Tank Battalion.

 After the war, in 1919, Cochrane joined the Faculty of Ancient History at the University of Toronto.

 His Thucydides and the Science of History appeared in 1929, and his best-known work, Christianity and Classical Culture, in 1940.
-The latter work was praised by W.H.
-Auden, and it was in addition described by Harold Innis as "the first major Canadian contribution to the intellectual history of the West".
+The latter work was praised by W. H. Auden, and it was in addition described by Harold Innis as "the first major Canadian contribution to the intellectual history of the West".
 In it Cochrane investigated the political and cultural interaction between the Romans and Christians in the early days of Christianity.

-In 2017, a new collection of Cochrane's post-humously published writings and collected essays appeared, Augustine and the Problem of Power: The Essays and Lectures of Charles Norris Cochrane.
+In 2017, a new collection of Cochrane's posthumously published writings and collected essays appeared, Augustine and the Problem of Power: The Essays and Lectures of Charles Norris Cochrane.
 The title essay in this volume was originally delivered as the 1945 Nathaniel W. Taylor Lectures at Yale University Divinity School.
 Cochrane expressed the opinion that the philosophy of Augustine largely replaced classical Greek philosophy as the dominant intellectual world view.